US Foreign Assistance

 Measuring the impact of changes to the US foreign assistance budget

-The project will combine a deep-dive into the data and research in partner countries.
-The findings will be fed into the FY19 congressional budget debates through our strong network of US partners.
+The project combines a deep-dive into the data and research in partner countries.
+The findings are being fed into the FY19 congressional budget debates through our strong network of US partners.

 A key outcome will be to actively demonstrate how better data on foreign assistance can be used to improve decision making.
-A set of recommendations on how the US might further improve its aid transparency will be produced.
+A set of recommendations on how the US might further improve its aid transparency has been produced.

 Summary of findings

-Read the summary paper The Impact of Propsed Cuts to US Foreign Assistance, as well as each individual country briefings:
+Read the summary paper The Impact of Proposed Cuts to US Foreign Assistance, as well as each individual country briefings:

 - Nicaragua: The budget proposed ending all bilateral aid to Nicaragua.
 The US is the only donor to operate independently of the Nicaraguan government’s influence.
 If the US was to withdraw, it would severely damage the democracy movement, broader civil society and women’s rights groups.
 A number of independent organisations will be forced to close.
 Download report.